Social Media Marketing for Authors

 Finally, Twitter lists are worth mentioning.
 Lists are curated groups of accounts, which you can use for e.g. bundling messages together, creating an overview of influential users within certain areas, and more.
 You can view a step-by-step guide for creating lists here.

-How can I promote my book on Pinterest?
+How to promote your book on Reddit

 Pinterest is perhaps not the most intuitive choice when it comes to book marketing.
 As you may know, Pinterest is a social media site best described as a gigantic digital bulletin board.
 On this bulletin board you “pin” your photos and videos with a descriptive text and a link.
 The content generally encompasses exchanges about hobbies, interests and ideas.
 Photos that you like can be “re-pinned” on your own message board.